Writing Dockerfiles and Building Images

 Default

-inside of the Dockerfile allows for default values to be used if no--build-arg
+ARGinside of the Dockerfile allows for default values to be used if no--build-argis passed todocker build.

 past the build stage and still accessible in the container runtime.